surchand30/School_District_Analysis/README.md

 * Based on the data provided, it appears that either the 9th graders at Thomas High School were either over achievers or the scores of these students were manipulated.
 Excluding the 9th graders from the analysis caused a steep drop in the pass percentages in the school

+* Exclusion of Thomas High school 9th graders had no impact on the Math and Reading scores within other grades of the same school and also from other schools

+* No impact to the performace by school type considering less than 1% of the data was excluded from the analysis

+* There was no impact on the spending by school size since we only excluded the scores from calculations but the students were still present within the schools dataset.
+Hence the total school size did not have an impact

+## Summary

 * The overall Math,Reading,Math and Reading pass percentages across all schools and all the students did not change significantly after excluding the 9th graders from     Thomas High School
 * The percentage of students from Thomas High School that passed Math dropped by approxiamtely 26% after exluding the 9th graders
 * The percentage of students from Thomas High School that passed Reading dropped by approxiamtely 26% after excluding the 9th graders